madhank93/learn-dsa/src/recursion/Readme.md

 ### How does it works ?

 Invoke the same function with a different input until you reach your base case.
+When a function has been invoked it is automatically added to the Call Stack (call stack is a mechanism to keep track of the point to which each active subroutine should return control when it finishes executing).
+When ever the call stack hits a **RETURN**, it pops the current function off from the stack and gives back the control to the function that has been called.

 ```typescript
 function factorial(num: number): number {